All you need is wheat flour, dry instant yeast (or fresh), salt and water.

 Weigh the flour carefully.
 400 grams.

-Add the yeast, just 3 grams is enough.
-Almost a teaspoon - but do weigh flour and water; you get better results.
-If you use fresh yeast it is first diluted in some of the water.
+Add the yeast, just 3ml is enough.
+I use 1ml / 100ml of water.
+A teaspoon is 5ml - but do weigh flour and water; you get better results.
+If you use fresh yeast, dissolve it in some of the water.

 A little salt, approx a teaspoon, or 6 grams.

 Stir it up with a spoon to mix the dry stuff.

 Add cool tap water, or whatever potable water you may have.
 300 grams.
 Baker's percentage being 75% (of flour weight - 400g).

 Or if you use fresh yeast, you would start with a pinch of that.
 This and next two photos show the fresh yeast option...